Muskingum County Grant Deed Form

 Are these forms guaranteed to be recordable in Muskingum County?

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Muskingum County that you need to transfer you would only need to order our forms once for all of your properties in Muskingum County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Muskingum County you only need to order once.

 In Ohio, title to real property can be transferred from one party to another by executing a grant deed.
 A standard grant deed conveys an interest in real property to the named grantee with covenants that the title is free of any encumbrances (except for those stated in the deed) and that the grantor holds an interest in the property and is free to convey it.
 These covenants should be explicitly made in the text of the deed.